Meet Gregory Golder, Head of Junior Secondary

 What aspects of your First Nations heritage and culture do you draw on to inform your leadership approach and decision-making as a Head of Junior Secondary School?

 A collective community focus on child rearing helps children - The values of interdependence, group cohesion and community loyalty are key features of Aboriginal family and community life, where raising children is considered to be a shared responsibility of all community members.
 Schools should be no different.
-Decisions made are child focussed and collaboratively made.
+Decisions made are child focused and collaboratively made.

 What was the most rewarding experience you have had in your career as an educator so far, and why was it so meaningful to you?